K1sh0re-allu/skillswap/README.md

 - Alternatively you can press "w" to open the web browser where my app is emulated in a localhost web browser.
 ![image](https://github.com/K1sh0re-allu/skillswap/assets/167723533/33b07b8c-db54-402e-bde1-776da682d74f)

-Feel free to comment on my project suggesting any improvements
+Feel free to comment on my project suggesting any improvements.